 Bring up or down the AirPlay menu, and you should see two sets of AirPods connected with your iPhone or iPad.
 And yes, both sets should send out the same audio from your device.

-- How to Undo and Redo Using Gestures in iPadOS 13 and iOS 13
+- Undo and Redo Using Gestures in iPadOS

-- How To Use Mouse with your iPad to Make the Most Out of It
+- How To Use Mouse with iPad to Make the Most Out of It

 - 20 Super Cool iOS 13 and iPadOS 13 Hidden Features

 Would you like to connect two sets of AirPods or PowerBeats Pro to a single iOS device?
-Share your feedback with us on Facebook , Twitter, and Telegram.
-Write your comments in the section below and download our app to read other useful tutorials.
+Please Share your feedback with us in the comment box.